Trishalacommit/PRODIGY_CS_04/README.md

-# Simple Keylogger 04
+# 05 Network Packet Analyzer
-Create a basic keylogger program that records and logs keystrokes.
-Focus on logging the keys pressed and saving them to a file.
-Note: Ethical considerations and permissions are crucial for projects involving keyloggers.
+Develop a packet sniffer tool that captures and analyzes network packets.
+Display relevant information such as source and destination IP addresses, protocols, and payload data.
+Ensure the ethical use of the tool for educational purposes